ParalESN: Enabling parallel information processing in Reservoir Computing: Conclusions

 \section{Conclusions}

 We introduced ParalESN, a novel framework for constructing high-dimensional, efficient, and parallelizable untrained RNNs based on linear diagonal recurrence.
-This work addresses fundamental limitations of traditional RC, including the necessity of processing data sequentially and the prohibitive memory footprint of high-dimensional reservoirs.
+This work addresses fundamental limitations of traditional RC, including the need to process temporal data sequentially and the prohibitive memory footprint of high-dimensional reservoirs.
 Results across various time series and 1-D pixel-level classification benchmarks demonstrate that ParalESN is, on average, more accurate and faster than traditional RC, while remaining competitive with fully-trainable sequence models at a fraction of their computational cost.